Defining questions to get you started

 SOP Sample Skeleton

-Start with your favorite quote and describe a life-transforming event that made you decide the stream that you want to pursue and how it is your passion.
+Start with your favorite quote and describe a life-transforming event that made you select the stream that you want to pursue.
+Be sure to convey your passion for the stream and not just state that you are passionate about it.

 In other words, what are your reasons for choosing to undertake the specified course of study?